Skip to main content

 Know the signs and symptoms

-We want everyone to be well and enjoy their time at university but mixing with new people can increase the spread of infectious diseases.
+We want everyone to be well and enjoy their time at university, but mixing with new people can increase the spread of infectious diseases.

 If you have symptoms of meningitis or sepsis, measles or mumps you should seek medical advice quickly.
 Signs and symptoms of meningitis and sepsis can be found at meningitisnow.org.
+Alternatively, information can be found at the NHS 111 Wales website

 Feeling ill - tell someone!

-In a medical emergency dial 999.
+In an emergency dial 999.

 If you are unwell, tell someone, preferably someone who can check that you are ok and call for help if you are not.
 Trust your instincts, stay in touch with your neighbours and look out for each other.